 I don’t like English Spinach.

-The Spinach leaves shoot up from from the seed.
-I harden them off a bit until it’s time to set them free to grow in the garden bed.
+I harden them off until it’s time to set them free in the garden bed.

-But then, their tender young leaves are just bait for bugs and slugs, to which they appear to willingly submit.
+But then, their tender young leaves are bait for bugs and slugs, and they willingly submit.

 pouts wilts and then grows bitter.

 Then, the 1 in 100 English spinach plant that survives the bugs and heat, promptly bolts to seed when you are not paying close enough attention.
 It’s miserable stuff.

 So, if you enjoyed 50 Shades of Grey, English Spinach is for you.

 Me?
 English spinach is just not welcome in my garden.
 I just don’t need the high maintenance and drama it demands.

 Thankfully, there is an alternative that is just as delicious, twice as robust and infinitely more beautiful.